 We use .35 postcard stamps (they are less expensive than stamps for envelopes).
 They come in rolls of 100 for $35 or sheets of 20 for $7.00.
-The Bainbridge Island, Suquamish and Poulsbo Post Offices usually have them in stock; rolls of 100 can also be ordered from the USPS but you have to “subscribe” on a monthly or every two week basis.
-We shared stamps when we met in person before the pandemic.
-Now that we can no longer meet in-person, more postcard writers are self-funding.
-We do accept donations, and many of us donate stamps to our fellow postcard writers.
-We really appreciate any donations to keep this effort going.
-Email Holly about making a donation.
+The Bainbridge Island, Suquamish and Poulsbo Post Offices usually have them in stock; rolls of 100 can also be ordered from the USPS .
+Now that we can no longer meet in-person, we are self-funding.

 Postcards mailed from the Bainbridge Island Post Office are picked up and processed in Seattle.
 They get a Seattle postmark.
 Postcards mailed from Suquamish, Poulsbo and Silverdale get a Tacoma postmark.
 Sometimes, we have a contact in the state to which cards are addressed, and we bundle them up and mail them to that contact.
 Upon receipt, the contact mails the cards locally for a local postmark.
 Is it worth it?
 Is it worth it to get rid of Trump?
 Yes!

 - The Post Office really appreciates it if we orient our cards and wrap them with a rubber band before dropping postcards in the mail slot.
 This saves them the time of having to gather them up and orient them in order to process them.
 This will give them more time to process other mail, such as ballots, more quickly.